 - Author, date, title, publisher, page number, etc.

 - Keywords / relevant topics from the literature.

-A colour marker can be used on the cards to note which ones are used as references, and which ones are 'read only' (for the bibliography).
-This system can be carried on visits to the library to ensure you don't double up on articles, and to follow up on specific authors.
+A colour marker can be used on the cards to note the sources that are suitable as reference material and those that are 'read only material' (for the bibliography).
+This catalogue system can be taken when visiting the library to avoid doubling up on articles and to follow up on specific authors.

 If you have access to a filing cabinet use it.
 If not, invest in a hanging file box.

 You can file your articles alphabetically (by author), or numerically.
-Give each article a number that corresponds with that used in your bibliographic software.
+Give each article a number that corresponds with the numbering system used in your bibliographic software.

-As a postgraduate student you will probably have collected large piles of literature for different topics.
+As a postgraduate student you will probably have collected a significant number of articles, books, and chapters on different topics.

 Work out which pieces of literature you think you are most likely to use in the future.
-Put this into your filing cabinet.
+Put these into your filing cabinet or store them electronically.

 The remaining articles could be sorted into topics (usually your assignment topic, e.g. women in small business, or development in the third world).
 You can refer back to these articles in the future.